Aws-Ajwa/Aws-Ajwa/README.md

 🔭 I’m currently studing (Software engineering) at BAU

-🌱 I’m currently learning JAVA
+🌱 I’m currently learning JAVA and PHP

 👯 I’m looking to collaborate on web and mobile apps